shanesoh/stackx-securing-microservices/slides.md

   }
 }
 ```
-* Policy decision can be boolean or an object (as in this case)
+* Policy decision can be boolean or an object
 * Toy policy to only allow GET requests and add additional header for `X-Auth-User`

 ---